dschadow/CloudSecurity/README.md

 available on port 8888 and will use the configuration files provided in the **config-repo** folder.

 To use it with a Vault storage backend you have to start the Config Server with the **vault** profile being active.
-This requires a launched Vault server as described with **config-client-vault**.
+This requires a launched Vault server as described in the **config-client-vault** section.

+Basic auth credentials are user/secret.

 ## Meta
 [![Build Status](https://travis-ci.org/dschadow/CloudSecurity.svg)](https://travis-ci.org/dschadow/CloudSecurity)